Compare multi-car insurance

 In some circumstances, insurance providers may offer multi-car insurance even if one driver lives at a different address, such as a son or daughter studying away from home.

 Pros and cons of multi-car insurance

-- High risk drivers can significantly increase the overall premiums.
+- Multi-car insurance won’t always be cheaper – high-risk drivers can significantly increase the overall cost.

-- Large annual insurance premium to pay at renewal.
+- If your renewal dates align for all cars, you will have a large annual insurance premium to pay upfront at renewal.